 The Tureceks have ranched and farmed on the eastern plains of Colorado since 1910.
-Over the last 36 years, Keven and Sandi Turecek have combined land from both sides of the family to create what is now the Stacked Lazy 3 Ranch, a cow/calf and dryland wheat business comprised of 5,000 acres of farmland and 30,000 acres of pasture.
+Keven and Sandi Turecek combined land from both of their families to create Stacked Lazy 3 Ranch.
+The cow-calf and dryland wheat business is made up of 5,000 acres of farmland and 30,000 acres of pasture.

 Under the leadership of Keven and Sandi, their land has undergone radical changes from what it was when their predecessors managed it.
-Mo-board plows and tandem disc used to be commonly used tools on the farm, however the lack of moisture on the desert plains where the ranch is located compelled the family to switch to mostly no-till, helping conserve the little rainfall they receive.
+Mo-board plows and tandem disc used to be commonly used on the farm.
+However the lack of moisture on the ranch's desert plains compelled the family to switch to mostly no-till.
+It helps conserve the little rainfall they receive.

 The Tureceks believe the wildlife are as much as part of the ranch ecosystem as the grass and water.
-It’s not uncommon to see golden eagles, bob cats, antelope or even an occasional mountain lion.
-Striving to maintain a healthy balance between the wildlife and their business, they leave solar pump watering stations on during the winter for the animals.
+It’s not uncommon to see golden eagles, bob cats, antelope or mountain lion.
+Striving to maintain a healthy balance between the wildlife and their business, they leave solar pump watering stations on during the winter for wildlife.

-"Keven is aware that in an industry as climate sensitive as agriculture, the potential threat of climate change takes on an even greater significance…” said Jim Unger, Southwind Insurance Agency.
+"Keven is aware that in an industry as climate-sensitive as agriculture, the potential threat of climate change takes on an even greater significance,” said Jim Unger of the Southwind Insurance Agency.
 “He knows that practicing conservation tillage, residue and manure management, crop rotation and cover crops all contribute to carbon sequestration while accomplishing sustainable resource management goals."